massimiliano-mantione/fftt/implementation.md

 ## Glob operations

-A *glob-set* is described as a sequence of operations that specify files to copy from the source to the destination.
+A *glob-set* describes a set of files to copy from the a source to a destination directory.
-Each operation can have the following form:
+The set can be expresses in the following ways:

-* A single string, specifying a glob of files that must be included.
-In this case each file retains its relative path.
+* A single string, specifying a glob of files that must be copied, like `"my/src/path/*.js"`.
+In this case each file retains its relative path (from the source to the destination).
+These are the special characters of the glob syntax used to filter file and directory names:
+  - `/` is the directory separator
+  - `?` stands for *any character*
+  - `*` stands for *a sequence of zero or more characters*
+  - `**` stands for *any directory and its subdirectories* (and it *must* be followed by another filter that specifies what to include in those directories)
-* A dictionary of this shape: `{from: "from-path", files: "glob", to: "to-path"}`, which means that glob is evaluated at path `from-path` and the resulting files will be put at path `to-path` (retaining their paths relative to `from-path`).
+* A dictionary of this shape: `{from: "from-path", files: "glob-set", to: "to-path"}`, which means that glob is evaluated at path `from-path` and the resulting files will be put at path `to-path` (retaining their paths relative to `from-path`).
 Both `from-path` and `to-path` are optional, and if absent are equivalent to the empty path, but at least one must be present (otherwise the form should have been expressed as a single glob, like in the first case). `from-path` cannot be a glob (but this restriction will likely be lifted in the future, to allow copying files from multiple paths into a single directory).

-As a special case, the glob set `['*']` can be abbreviated as `'*'`.
+* An array of glob sets, which is interpreted as the union of all the specified glob sets.
+In practice the sets are evaluated sequentially, in the order in which they are specified.
+If the same file is present multiple times, the operation should fail (FIXME: should we also have a "last copy wins" policy?).
+* As a special case of the *array of glob sets*, if the first glob is a string that ends with `/...` then the array is interpreted as a sequence of paths.
+As an example, `"path1/path2/path3"` is the same as `["path1/...", "path2", "path3"]`.
+This makes it possible to express sets like `["path/...", ["*.js", "*.jsx"]]`.
+This set would be equivalent to `["path/*.js", "path/*.jsx"]`, but it is more efficient because it is explicit that `"path"` can be evaluated only once (and `path` could itself be a set of directories).

+The simplest glob set is `'*'` (which means *everything as is*), and is the default value for a glob set.

 ## Build arguments